 Sweet Potato Falafel

-Cooking the sweet potatoes in the microwave is a real time saver, but feel free to bake or steam them instead.
+Cooking the sweet potatoes in the microwave is a real time saver, but feel free to bake, steam, or pressure cook them instead.
 The moistness of sweet potatoes varies, so you may need to add a little more flour to achieve the right texture.

 - 1/2 tablespoon ground flax seeds + 2 tbsp hot water

 - 2 medium sweet potatoes (about 18 ounces, total)